 The Energy Employees Occupational Illness Compensation Program (EEOICPA) provides benefits to employees (or their survivors) of the Department of Energy (DOE) and its contractors/subcontractors, who became ill as a result of exposure to radiation and/or other toxic substances authorized by the Energy Employees Occupational Illness Compensation Program Act (EEOICPA or Act).
 It includes two separate benefit programs: Part B and Part E.

 Part B of the EEOICPA provides eligible employees or survivors with lump-sum compensation up to $150,000, and pays medical expenses for accepted conditions.
 Part B also provides for payment of medical benefits and a smaller lump-sum amount of $50,000 to individuals who were determined to be eligible for compensation under Section 5 of the Radiation Exposure Compensation Act (RECA).

-Your Next StepsThe following information will lead you to the next steps to apply for this benefit.
+Your Next StepsThe following information will lead you to the next steps to apply for this program.

 Program Contact Information

-A list of the EEOICP District Offices and a map showing their geographical jurisdictions can be found at: http://www.dol.gov/owcp/energy/regs/compliance/law/JurisdictionMap.htm
+A list of the EEOICP District Offices and a map showing their geographical jurisdictions can be found on the DEEOIC "District Office Locator" page.

 To apply for benefits, contact the Energy Employees Occupational Illness Compensation Resource Center in the state where your last Department of Energy (DOE) employer is located, or the center that is located in your area.
 Contact information can be obtained through the DEEOIC's Resource Center Location tool.

 For additional information on the Energy Employees' Occupational Illness Compensation Program, visit the EEOICP information page.